MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-cloud-hr-provision.md

 The Microsoft Entra ID function [SelectUniqueValues](~/identity/app-provisioning/functions-for-customizing-application-data.md#selectuniquevalue) evaluates each rule and then checks the value generated for uniqueness in the target system.
 For an example, see [Generate unique value for the userPrincipalName (UPN) attribute](~/identity/app-provisioning/functions-for-customizing-application-data.md#generate-unique-value-for-userprincipalname-upn-attribute).

 > [!NOTE]
-> This function is currently only supported for Workday to Active Directory and SAP SuccessFactors to Active Directory user provisioning.
-It can't be used with other provisioning apps.
+> This function is currently only supported for Workday to Active Directory, SAP SuccessFactors to Active Directory user provisioning, and API-driven provisioning to on-premises Active Directory.
+It's not supported for use with other provisioning apps.

 ### Configure Active Directory OU container assignment